WHITE WATER RULESHEET

 If you lose one ball without collecting any Whirlpool values, the Whirlpool

-remains lit for quite a while for a Last Chance at 5M
+remains lit for quite a while for a Last Chance at 5M.
+There

 is no grace period otherwise.
 On easy settings, this Last Chance is offered